SHEFFcode/GeeksForGeeks/GeeksForGeeks/Theory/Analysis of Loops.md

 * O(log(logn)) - For loop that increses or decreases by a power
   * loops where i = pow(i, c) or i = i^c

+**Note: It is important to distinguish the increase in i to the increase in runtime based on input size.
+The two are not related, as fo logn, i increases by a pultiple of i, but runtime is increasing only by logn of input size (much much slower).**